-- For applications requesting conference support: Consistent with SC's Statement of Commitment, does the host organization's code of conduct or equivalent policy for addressing discrimination and harassment sufficiently address all forms of harassment and include protocols for addressing complaints? - For applications requesting conference support: Consistent with SC's Statement of Commitment, to what extent is the recruitment and accessibility plan likely to lead to participation of individuals from diverse backgrounds, including individuals historically underrepresented in the technical focus area of the conference or meeting?
+• For applications requesting conference support: Does the host organization's code of conduct or equivalent policy for addressing discrimination and harassment sufficiently address all forms of harassment and include protocols for addressing complaints?

 2. Appropriateness of the Proposed Method or Approach